Zoro-chi/NetworkSecurity/README.md

 ## GitHub Actions Workflow

-The project includes a GitHub Actions workflow for continuous integration and continuous delivery.
-The workflow builds the Docker image and pushes it to Amazon ECR.
+The project includes a GitHub Actions workflow for continuous integration, continuous delivery and continuous Deployment.
+The workflow builds the Docker image and pushes it to Amazon ECR and also syncs the artifacts to S3.
+Adter that, it deploys the FastAPI application to an EC2 instance.
+The workflow is defined in the `.github/workflows/network-security-workflow.yml` file.
+The workflow is triggered on push events to the main branch.
+You can customize the workflow to suit your requirements.

 ## Results